 NAME: GRADE LEVEL: DATE: replaced with two credits of a career of C - or better.
 If these conditions are not a science class prior to graduating.
 Confor approval by the Career Pathway of made up of an administrator, a ence Waiver allows a science course to be concentration course(s) completed with a met, students will be required to complete empleted applications will be considered Concentration Committee which will be science teacher, and a counselor. in to the counselor's office.
-Explain your career go Sand whe so in to the counselor's office. ience waiver will a let Coption for you.
-With advisor oosing and which class(es) do you plan to take. dits.
+Explain your career gos and whe so in to the counselor's office.
+Plant a let Coption for you.
+1111 1111 1111 1111 1111 1111 1111 1 oosing and which class(es) do you plan to take. dits.
 (See back for pathway choices) CAREER PATH CLASS(ES)